Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 ##### !end-question
 ##### !explanation

-As an example, let’s say we used the sample response from the "Logical Steps" question above to fill in the prompt template.
+As an example, let’s say we used a slightly modified version of the sample response from the "Logical Steps" question above to fill in the prompt template.
+In this example, the only change is that we refer to checking for a tie as an "edge case" in the first step.

 Depending on exactly what ChatGPT shares, a reflection and summary might look like:

 <br>